st0012/blog/from_byebug_to_debug.md

 **Link to Japanese version: `https://techracho.bpsinc.jp/hachi8833/2022_09_01`** (The platform has issues generating the right link for this url)

+**Link to my talk: [ruby/debug - The best investment for your productivity](https://lrug.org/#november-2022-meeting--rubydebug---the-best-investment-for-your-productivity)**

 Switching to a new debugger and potentially changing your debugging process could be scary.
 So I hope this post can help you get familiar with [`ruby/debug`](https://github.com/ruby/debug) and make the migration smoother.

 (In the rest of the article, I'll use `debug` to refer to `ruby/debug`)